Origin and History

-During the War of the Austrian Succession, in 1745 the regiment fought at the battle of Fontenoy where it suffered heavy losses (206 officers and men).
+In 1745, during the War of the Austrian Succession 1740-48), the regiment fought in the Battle of Fontenoy where it suffered heavy losses (206 officers and men).
 Later the same year, it was at Ath where it was forced to surrender.
 In 1746, the regiment was hastily brought back to Great Britain and sent to Scotland to fight the Jacobite Rising.
-On April 16, it took part to the battle of Culloden which put an end to the uprising.
+On April 16, it took part in the Battle of Culloden which put an end to the uprising.
 After the battle, the regiment was soon transported to the continent where it served in Flanders.
 In 1747, it was among the defenders of the fortress of Bergen-op-Zoom.

 On July 1 1751, when a Royal warrant reorganised the British infantry, the regiment was designated as the “25th (Edinburgh) Regiment of Foot”.

 During the Seven Years' War, the regiment was commanded by:

 - April 29 1752: William Home, 8th Earl of Home